What is gravity?

 Did you know?

 - On Earth, gravity isn't entirely even.
-Because the globe isn't a perfect sphere, its mass is distributed unevenly.
-And uneven mass means slightly uneven gravity.
+Because the globe isn't a perfect sphere, its mass is distributed unevenly, which means slightly uneven gravity.

 - In the very beginning of the universe, after the Big Bang, gravity pulled atoms together to make stars and planets.
 Once the stars and planets had formed, gravity kept the planets in orbit around the stars, and moons orbiting around the planets.
 And on each planet that is large enough, gravity keeps an atmosphere around the planet.